Florida law classifies various criminal offenses under the general category of domestic violence, including:.

 - Consensual confrontation or mutual combat

 We have over 20 years of experience handling domestic violence charges in Florida.
-We have a multitude of strategies to address domestic violence charges.
+Our Domestic Violence Defense Attorneys have a multitude of strategies to address domestic violence charges.
 Most can result in the case being dropped or the charges reduced.
 The goal in most cases is to avoid trial.

-Call us for a free private consultation at (727) 531-2926 and let our team put our knowledge of the criminal justice system to work for you.
+Call us for a free evaluation at (727) 531-2926 and let our team put our knowledge of the criminal justice system to work for you.